Debra Winger Talks ‘The Lovers’ — And Why She Loves Kendrick Lamar

 Bioidentical?
 Yes.
 Yes.
 Aza and I were in ongoing conversations while he wrote the script.
 I think that’s not a coincidence.
 We were sending each other versions of the script for two years going, “Not quite there, no, this isn’t for me yet.”
 Then we would have these long conversations, lunches, whatever, and I know that this story came out of him but also was informed by the fact that we were going to work together.

-What was Tracy Letts like?
+What was Tracy Letts like to work with?
 I know him mostly as a playwright.

 Most people do, but he’s just a fantastic partner to work with as an actor.
 I think he’s just finding this groove right now in movies.
 It’s kind of funny to me.
 Suddenly we’re seeing him everywhere.
 And he’s just physically, to me, so endearing.
 I wish that we actually had more scenes together.
-It’s kind of funny that we shot so much of this film apart from each other — which tells you about marriage.
+It’s kind of funny that we shot so much of this film apart from each other — which tells you a lot about marriage.
 When you’re married that long and you both work jobs, you break it down and how much time do you actually spend together?

 This was shot pretty quickly, I would think.